VPS13B: Cohen syndrome

 COH1 depletion in HeLa cells by RNA interference disrupts normal Golgi organization.
 Deletions in this gene is a cause of autosomal recessive Cohen syndrome.
 Fibroblasts from Cohen syndrome patients also have abnormal Golgi.
 Cohen syndrome patients have been shown to have defective protein glycosylation, which is a major function of the Golgi, thus supporting the suggestion that Golgi dysfunction contributes to Cohen syndrome pathology.

 Cohen syndrome is a very rare inherited genetic condition which has been diagnosed in almost one thousand people worldwide.
-It occurs when there is a mutation in the VPS13B gene.
+It occurs when there is a biallelic mutation in the VPS13B gene.
 This disorder causes a variety of symptoms that never ease.
 Microcephaly, hypotonia, worsening eyesight, retinal dystrophy, delayed puberty, hyper mobility, and obesity are just a few examples.
 People with this syndrome have distinct facial features.
 They have bulging noses, unusually shaped eyes, thick hair, narrow hands and feet, and long, thin fingers.

 The symptoms of Cohen syndrome begin to show at a very young age.
 At birth, newborns may show no symptoms at all, but once they start to develop their facial characteristics, it will be noticeable.
 It begins with failure to thrive in infants and children, and then the developmental delays start to show: microcephaly, retinochorodial dystrophy, psychomotor retardation, high myopia, neutropenia, joint hyper mobility and the distinct facial features start forming.
 During the teenage and adolescent years, short stature and obesity start to become concerns.
 Almost 30% of people with this syndrome are non-verbal and illiterate.
 In many instances where speech delay is prominent in this syndrome, aphthous ulcers develop inside the mouth, causing pain.
 Many Cohen syndrome-affected people start to lose their eyesight by age 30.
 Although Cohen syndrome does not decrease life expectancy, it reduces quality of life due to the inability to speak and/or see.
 Patients with this syndrome are also known to suffer from seizures, narrow hands and feet, and growth hormone deficiencies.

 Cohen syndrome is an autosomal recessive disorder that is characterized by mainly facial dysmorphism, microcephaly, joint laxity and intermittent neutropenia.
 Cohen syndrome is inherited in an autosomal recessive manner, which means there is a 50% chance of being a carrier.
 Children of people with this syndrome are carriers for the syndrome.
 75% of individuals with Cohen syndrome in the Finnish population have a mutation in both copies of the gene.
 Mutations in the gene VPS13B only occur in a small number of families, outside of Finnish and Amish groups.